Thameslink: Thameslink Programme

 The Thameslink Programme was a major £7 billion infrastructure project designed to address the severe overcrowding that had developed on the original 1988 route.
 The programme comprised infrastructure works totalling £5.5 billion (2017 prices) and new rolling stock with lease costs of £1.7 billion.

 Network Rail obtained planning permission and legal powers in 2006, funding was secured in July 2007 and construction began in October 2007.

 The infrastructure budget increased by £474 million (9.4%) from the original 2012 budget, primarily due to unforeseen complexities at London Bridge station.
 London Bridge station's long history of development and bomb damage during World War Two meant that much of the site was inadequately documented, requiring design changes and accelerated works to maintain the project schedule.

 Plans included rebuilding the station buildings at Farringdon (in conjunction with the Crossrail project) and West Hampstead Thameslink, total rebuild of London Bridge and Blackfriars stations, two new underground platforms at St Pancras International, a new tunnel north of St Pancras International to the East Coast Main Line to allow through services to Peterborough and Cambridge, and platform lengthening.
 A new 8- and 12-carriage fleet of Class 700 trains began in 2016.
 The new services on to the Great Northern route began initially on 8 March 2018, with the full timetable introduced in December 2019, one year later than originally planned to manage risks associated with introducing the complex service changes.

 The programme also identified the need for an additional £900 million of maintenance and renewals work to ensure the wider rail network could reliably support the new high-frequency services, though initial funding covered only £300 million of this work.

-The London and South East Route Utilisation Strategy published in July 2011 laid out a provisional 24tph timetable.
+The London and South East Route Utilisation Strategy published in July 2011 laid out a provisional 24 trains per hour timetable.
 South of London it would provide four trains to Brighton (one semi-fast, one stopping) and two each to Three Bridges, Horsham, East Grinstead, Caterham, Tattenham Corner, Tunbridge Wells, Ashford International, Maidstone East, Sevenoaks and Bellingham.
 North of London there would be eight semi-fast trains to Bedford, four stopping trains to St Albans, two stopping and two semi-fast trains to Luton, two semi-fast trains to Peterborough, two semi-fast trains to Cambridge and four stopping trains to Welwyn Garden City.

 Below is a provisional timetable solely for services running through the 'Thameslink core' tunnel.
 This 'provisional timetable' was proposed before the upgrade and has not yet been achieved.
 See Services section above for the current service pattern.